vaibhavmalhotra002/End-to-End-Kubernetes-Three-Tier-DevSecOps-Project/README.md

 The `Application-Code` directory contains the source code for the Three-Tier Web Application.
 Dive into this directory to explore the frontend and backend implementations.

 ## Jenkins Pipeline Code
-In the `Jenkins-Pipeline-Code` directory, you'll find Jenkins pipeline scripts.
+In the `Jenkins-Pipeline-Code` directory, you will find Jenkins pipeline scripts.
 These scripts automate the CI/CD process, ensuring smooth integration and deployment of your application.

 ## Jenkins Server Terraform
 Explore the `Jenkins-Server-TF` directory to find Terraform scripts for setting up the Jenkins Server on AWS.
 These scripts simplify the infrastructure provisioning process.